vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Sat Jul  1 02:48:59 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Sun Jul  2 02:46:32 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER